BM-AI-solutions/decision-points/readme.md

 ```

 If a variable is not set, the system default (`gemini-pro`) will be used.
-You may override these in `.env.production` for production deployments (see `backend/.env.production.template` for examples).
+You may override these in a separate `.env.production` file if needed for production deployments.

 ---
 ### Frontend Configuration